TeaRAG: A Token-Efficient Agentic Retrieval-Augmented Generation Framework: Introduction

 To effectively implement this pipeline and improve the conciseness of LLM reasoning, we propose a two‑stage training paradigm.
 In the first stage, we construct supervised fine-tuning (SFT) data to train models to master the reasoning format and thinking process.
 Specifically, we leverage the query decomposition processes from the MuSiQue~\cite{trivedi2022musique} dataset and employ Qwen2.5-72B-Instruct~\cite{yang2024qwen2} to transform structured question-answer pairs into natural language equivalents.
 We then assemble these into complete reasoning processes following chain combinations.
 Using this SFT dataset, we perform SFT on the models.
 In the second stage, we propose Iterative Process-aware Direct Preference Optimization (IP-DPO), which incorporates a novel process reward and iteratively optimizes LLMs.
 Specifically, we sample multiple reasoning paths for each query, assign rewards to them, and construct preference-pair datasets based on these rewards.
 For a given sampled reasoning path, the reward system integrates conventional output-based and format-based rewards with the proposed process reward to produce a comprehensive evaluation score.
 The process reward employs a knowledge matching mechanism to assess evidence acquisition across three dimensions: subquery generation, context retrieval, and summarization.
 This mechanism measures the alignment of intermediate reasoning outputs in each dimension with ground truth knowledge.
 Then, the process reward is computed by aggregating evidence acquisition scores from each dimension and normalizing by the total reasoning steps, resulting in the information gain per step.
 Besides, the process reward also ensures consistency between extracted entities and subqueries to facilitate the PPR filtering.
 Based on this reward framework, we can create high‑quality preference‑pair datasets, enabling iterative DPO to improve model generalization and yield more compact reasoning paths.
 Comprehensive evaluations on six benchmark datasets demonstrate that \method attains superior accuracy while reducing both reasoning steps and output length as shown in Fig.~\ref{fig:demo_exp}.
 On Llama3‑8B‑Instruct, it improves the average Exact Match (EM) score by $4\%$ alongside a $61\%$ reduction in output tokens, whereas on Qwen2.5‑14B‑Instruct it yields a $2\%$ EM increase with a $59\%$ token reduction.

-Our contributions can be summarized as follows: \begin{itemize}[leftmargin=*, topsep=0pt, itemsep=0pt] \item We conduct an in-depth analysis of token inefficiencies in agentic RAG and propose a token-efficient pipeline, \method, that simultaneously improves the information density of retrieved contents and reduces reasoning steps. \item We propose a retrieval method that constructs KAGs based on semantic similarity and co-occurrence, combining the strengths of semantic and graph retrieval.
-By employing PPR filtering to remove irrelevant contents, our approach retrieves more concise contents without sacrificing performance. \item We propose a two-stage training paradigm that effectively activates agentic RAG reasoning capabilities while maintaining the conciseness of the reasoning process through process-aware training. \item We conduct comprehensive experiments and detailed analyses across six benchmark datasets, validating the effectiveness and token efficiency of our pipeline and training methods. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize}[leftmargin=*, topsep=0pt, itemsep=0pt] \item We conduct an in-depth analysis of token inefficiencies in agentic RAG and propose a token-efficient pipeline, \method, that simultaneously improves the information density of retrieved contents and reduces reasoning steps. \item We propose a retrieval method that constructs KAGs via semantic similarity and co-occurrence, combining semantic and graph retrieval strengths.
+By employing PPR filtering to remove irrelevant contents, our approach retrieves more concise contents without sacrificing performance. \item We propose a two-stage training paradigm that effectively activates agentic RAG reasoning capabilities while maintaining reasoning conciseness through process-aware training. \item We conduct comprehensive experiments and detailed analyses across six benchmark datasets, validating the effectiveness and token efficiency of our pipeline and training methods. \end{itemize}